Johari Window: Your Ultimate Tool For Building Self-Awareness

 Benefits of Using Johari Window of Self-Awareness:

 Of course, you can build self-awareness through the Johari Window but is that it?
 Nope!
-There are other areas of our life where we can see the importance of Johari Window, this includes:
+There are other areas of our life where we can see the importance of this model, it includes:

 - Improving interpersonal and inter-group relationships.